NabobiA7/Data-Analysis-Dashboard/README.md

 -<a href= "https://github.com/NabobiA7/Data-Analysis-Dashboard/blob/main/final_agg_user_CSV.csv">Dataset
 # Process
 -Used SQL queries to clean and preprocess the raw data.
--Wrote SQL queries to calculate cumulative count, percentage growth and brands transaction tendency by state and over the time.
+-Wrote SQL queries to calculate cumulative count, percentage growth, and brand transaction tendency by state and over time.
--Imported, organized data into Power BI.
+-Imported, and organized data into Power BI.
 -Created custom SQL queries after testing their efficiency on MySQL.
--Loaded customed queries and pivoted their data labels in format pane to create visuals.
+-Loaded custom queries and pivoted their data labels in the format pane to create visuals.
 -Built an interactive dashboard for users.
 # SQL Query
 -<a href= "https://github.com/NabobiA7/Data-Analysis-Dashboard/blob/main/finetech_dataset.sql"> Query Text File